rijksly/p2p-chat/README.md

 # Peer-to-peer python chat

-Script that can send one message between two computers.
+Simple P2P chat with web interface.

-## Dependencies
+## Installation

-- Python 3.x
+1. Install Python 3.x
+2. Clone this repository
+3. Install flask:

+        pip install flask

+4. Go to the folder:

+        cd p2p-chat

 ## Usage

-- main.py:

-      python main.py (IP address of computer with other file running) (send port) (receive port)

-Port must be the same on both computers (send on first - receive on second etc.).
+1.

+        python main.py

+2. Enter your companion's IP address, send port and receive port (he must enter your send port as receive port and your send port as receive port) and click "Connect".
+3. Your companion must do the same at this time.
+4. Chat.